IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: Evaluation: Functionality correctness analysis

-Table~\ref{tab:functionality_analysis_results} provides the functionality evaluation of \llmsys and \baseline.
+Table~\ref{tab:functionality_analysis_results} provides functionality evaluation of \llmsys and \baseline.
 For all benchmarks with apps, the correctness is computed by dividing the number of instances where the output of the tested system matches the expected output of the benchmark by the overall count of output.
-For the benchmark without the apps, text similarity with expected benchmark output serves as the measure of correctness.
-As it can be seen from the table that for all of the benchmarks involving apps, \llmsys, an LLM-based system with execution isolation, is able to provide the same functionality as \baseline, an LLM-based system without execution isolation.
-For the no apps benchmark, the accuracy of the two systems is only negligibly different.
+For the benchmark without the apps, text similarity with the expected benchmark output serves as the measure of correctness.
+Table~\ref{tab:functionality_analysis_results} shows that for all of the benchmarks involving apps, \llmsys is able to provide the same functionality as \baseline, an LLM-based system without execution isolation.
+For no apps benchmark, the accuracy of both systems is only negligibly different.